-Preferred test for individuals of high-risk ethnic backgrounds other than those of African descent.
+Preferred test to detect pathogenic G6PD variants in individuals of high-risk ethnic backgrounds other than those of African descent.
+Appropriate test for symptomatic individuals of African descent who do not carry the A- allele.
 For initial screening for GP6D deficiency, refer to Glucose-6-Phosphate Dehydrogenase (0080135).

 Polymerase Chain Reaction/Sequencing